bschoun/openWakeWord-godot/README.md

 - Install the Godot Android build template by clicking on `Project` -> `Install Android Build Template...`
 - In `Project` -> `Export...`, under `Android (Runnable)`, tick `Record Audio` on
 - Connect an Android device to your machine and run the demo
-- In the app, press the `Start` button and say "Galaxy".
-If it works, a label that says "WAKE WORD DETECTED" should appear
+- In the app, press the `Start` button and say one of the wake words ("Galaxy", "Sit", "Down", "Up").
+If it works, a label that says "WAKE WORD DETECTED" should appear with the name of the .onnx file

 ## Pre-trained models
 The original [OpenWakeWord](https://github.com/dscripka/openWakeWord) project has some pre-trained models.
 Please see their page for more details.